Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Tested with popular themes en page builders.
 * Integrated with WordPress Privacy features.
 Export and erase personal data from our dashboard.
 * Gutenberg Blocks enabled.
-* Ready for GDPR, AVG, DSVGO, CNIL, PECR, UK DPA, UK GDPR, CCPA & COPPA.
+* Ready for GDPR, AVG, DSGVO, CNIL, PECR, UK DPA, UK GDPR, CCPA & COPPA.
 * We closely follow the latest developments in the ePrivacy legislation and other legislation world-wide.

 Complianz is on [GitHub](https://github.com/rlankhorst/complianz-gdpr) as well!